Basil Beaumont: Naval career

 His application did not meet with immediate success; in June he was turned over to the Tilbury, and continued to command the squadron in the Downs, at the Nore, and in the North Sea, till, on 1 March 1702–3, he was promoted to rear-admiral, and directed to hoist his flag on board HMS Mary, then fitting out at Woolwich.
 His rank, not his service, was altered.
 During the summer he cruised in the North Sea and off Dunkirk, or convoyed the Baltic trade; on the approach of winter he returned to the Downs, where he anchored on 19 October.
 He was still there on 27 November, when the great storm (Great Storm of 1703) which "o'er pale Britannia passed", hurled the ship on to the Goodwin Sands.
-Every soul on board, the admiral included, was lost.
+One man on board survived, but every other soul, the admiral included, was lost.
 The circumstances of his death have given to Beaumont's name a wider repute than his career as an officer would have otherwise entitled it to; his service throughout was creditable, without being distinguished; and the only remarkable point about it is that, after having held important commands, he attained flag-rank within fifteen years of his entry into the service, and when he was not yet thirty-four years of age.